Code-Institute-Submissions/Flask-Family-Planner/README.md

 Base languages used to create app
 * CSS
 Used to style the app.
+* Mango DB was used as data base in building the app.
 * Javascript for the date picker and data input.
 * Cloud 9 - Used to code the project.
 * Github and Github Pages - Used to track the progress of the project, and host the site for submission.